Everything about the raw food diet: from basic principles to motivation. The Basics of a Raw Food Diet: A Simple Path to Health and Longevity

 • dried fruits, nuts, seeds and grains;

-• other foods, depending on the form of the raw food diet.
+• other products, depending on the form of raw food diet.

-It is believed that a raw food diet is one of the toughest forms of vegetarianism.
+There is an opinion that a raw food diet is one of the strict forms of vegetarianism.
 This is an erroneous judgment, because there are different shapes raw food diet.

-There are different stages (forms) of a raw food diet:
+There are different stages (forms) of raw food diet:

-• Omnivorous.
-A wide range of food products are acceptable in an omnivorous raw food diet.
+• Omnivore.
+A wide range of foods is acceptable on an omnivorous form of raw food diet.
 The diet consists of vegetables and fruits.
 You can eat meat, fish, milk, eggs and seafood.
-Drying is appropriate among the cooking methods.
+Among the cooking methods, drying is appropriate.

 • Vegan.
-Vegans are people who eat absolutely nothing about the animal kingdom.
-Milk is not allowed - a calf could drink it.
-You can't have an egg - every egg you drink could hatch a chicken.
-Meat and fish are the flesh of living beings like us.
+Vegans are people who eat absolutely nothing related to the animal world.
+You can't have milk - a calf could drink it.
+You can't have an egg - a chicken could hatch from every egg you drink.
+Meat and fish are the flesh of living creatures just like us.
 You can't eat them either.

 • Carnivorous.
-This form, on the contrary, recreates the way cave people eat.
-The carnivorous raw food diet is based on animal products, especially meat, fish and seafood.
-In this case, vegetables are allowed, but are not predominant in the diet.
-This form of a raw food diet does exist, but is not as popular as a vegetarian diet.
+This form, on the contrary, recreates the way cavemen fed.
+The basis of a carnivorous raw food diet is animal products, especially meat, fish and seafood.
+At the same time, vegetables are allowed, but are not predominant in the diet.
+This form of raw food diet has its place, but is not as popular as the vegetarian one.

-• Fructorian.
-Raw foodists practicing this form food, do not even eat vegetables, not to mention animal products.
-Raw fruits are the staple and only ingredient in their diet.
+• Fruitarian.
+Raw foodists, practitioners this form food, they don’t even eat vegetables, not to mention animal products.
+Raw fruits are the basis and only component of their diet.

-Wake up with the decision to become a raw foodist and switch abruptly to special treatment nutrition - shock therapy for the body, which may have unpleasant consequences...
-Before switching to a raw food diet, ask yourself, "Why do I need this?"
+Wake up with the decision to become a raw foodist and suddenly switch to special regime nutrition – shock therapy for the body, which can have unpleasant consequences.
+Before switching to a raw food diet, ask yourself: “Why do I need this?”
 Answer options:

-1. For a company with a girlfriend / boyfriend, so that there are more common topics.
+1. For company with a friend/boyfriend, so that there are more common topics.

 2. Many people say it's great.

-4. I do not understand why to cook food, because you can not cook at all, but everything is raw.
+4. I don’t understand why cook food, because you can not cook at all, but eat everything raw.

 5. I need a raw food diet - that’s what my body wants.

-All but the last answer indicate the wrong approach.
-Give up the idea of becoming a raw foodist - it's not yours.
-And even if the answer "5" fully reflects your thoughts and state of mind, you should repeatedly weigh the pros and cons.
-The transition to a raw food diet should not be carried out on your own without medical report: Not everyone is able to survive the transition to a raw food diet and this lifestyle.
+All answers except the last one indicate the wrong approach.
+Give up the idea of becoming a raw foodist - it’s not your thing.
+And even if the answer “5” fully reflects your thoughts and state of mind, you should weigh the pros and cons many times.
+The transition to a raw food diet should not be carried out independently without medical report: Not every person is able to survive the transition to a raw food diet and this lifestyle.

-Contraindications for switching to a raw food diet
+Contraindications to switching to a raw food diet

-1. People who in the near or distant future want to become parents.
-A raw food diet will not give good nutrition reproductive cells, which is fraught with infertility.
+1. People who want to become parents in the near or distant future.
+Raw food diet will not work good nutrition reproductive cells, which can lead to infertility.

 2. Pregnant women and nursing mothers whose milk reflects what they eat.
-The baby should receive all possible useful substances with milk, and the mother should help him in this.
+The baby should receive all possible beneficial substances from milk, and the mother should help him with this.

 3. Children and adolescents are growing organisms whose nutrition must be balanced.
-A raw food diet causes developmental delays, disruptions endocrine system and energy depletion.
+Raw food diet causes developmental delays, disruptions endocrine system and energy depletion.

 4. Old people.
-The metabolism of older people is slowed down, so it will be difficult for their body to synthesize useful substances from exclusively raw foods.
+The metabolism of older people is slow, so it will be difficult for their body to synthesize useful substances from exclusively raw foods.

-5. Patients with stomach problems (gastritis, colitis, whose food is difficult to digest).
+5. Patients with stomach problems (gastritis, colitis, whose digestion of food is difficult).

-6. Patients with tuberculosis, whose body should receive the maximum amount of wholesome and healthy food, especially protein-containing products: meat, fish, seafood, milk.
+6. Patients with tuberculosis, whose body should receive the maximum amount of useful and healthy food, especially protein-containing products: meat, fish, seafood, milk.

-Shown a raw food diet for people over 40 who have a high blood pressure, being overweight, or gout.
-They are assigned a special short-term raw food diet.
+A raw food diet is recommended for people over 40 who have high arterial pressure, overweight or gout.
+They are prescribed a special short-term raw food diet.

 How to switch to a raw food diet from a regular diet?

-• Becoming a long-term raw foodist is a serious choice for which the body needs to be prepared.
-Very long and smoothly - at least one year - the body of an average person should switch to a raw food diet.
-This time will be needed for the body to fully reorganize itself on nutrition from a new source of energy - raw food.
-The hardest period for a raw foodist is the first winter, so try to start preparing for a raw food diet in the spring, and start a new diet next summer, when a raw food diet is a pleasure due to the abundance of vegetables and fruits.
+• Becoming a raw foodist for a long time is a serious choice for which the body needs to be prepared.
+For a very long time and smoothly – at least one year – the average person’s body must switch to a raw food diet.
+The body will need this time to completely adapt to eating from a new source of energy - raw food.
+The most difficult period for a raw foodist is the first winter, so try to start preparing for a raw food diet in the spring, and start a new way of eating next summer, when a raw food diet will be a pleasant pleasure due to the abundance of vegetables and fruits.

-• Gradually, you need to remove smoked meats, meat and fish products, canned food and semi-finished products from the daily menu.
-After - it is worth limiting yourself in flour and sweets, tea, coffee, alcohol, smoothly removing these products outside the diet.
+• Gradually, smoked meats, meat and fish products, canned food and semi-finished products need to be removed from the daily menu.
+Afterwards, you should limit yourself to flour and sweets, tea, coffee, alcohol, gradually removing these products from your diet.

-• Drink plenty of water.
-2 liters is the minimum amount of liquid allowed when switching to a raw food diet.
-Do not overeat fruits and vegetables containing fiber - the microflora of the gastrointestinal tract should be gradually taught to eat raw vegetables and fruits.
+• Drink a lot of water.
+2 liters is the minimum volume of liquid allowed when switching to a raw food diet.
+Do not overeat on fruits and vegetables containing fiber - the microflora of the gastrointestinal tract must be gradually accustomed to consumption raw vegetables and fruits.

 • Instead of the usual cereals, you can eat cereals and nuts, soaking them overnight in water.
-For example, oatmeal - left for 8 hours in water, in the company with dried fruits - is a completely decent raw food breakfast, not much different from everyday food.
-Fruit and vegetable salads- what is not tasty, familiar and healthy food from the point of view of a raw food diet?
-A lot of raw food dishes are of interest to the average person.
+For example, oatmeal - left for 8 hours in water, in the company of dried fruits - is a completely decent raw foodist breakfast, not much different from everyday food.
+Fruit and vegetable salads– what is not tasty, familiar and healthy food from the point of view of a raw food diet?
+A lot of raw foodist dishes arouse the interest of the average person.

-With a raw food diet, it is important to remember that the body, in addition to the vitamin-mineral complex, must receive a sufficient, balanced amount of proteins and carbohydrates.
+When eating a raw food diet, it is important to remember that the body, in addition to the vitamin-mineral complex, must receive sufficient, balanced amounts of proteins and carbohydrates.
 Meals per day can be from 2 to 6, depending on the individual needs of the body and the energy value of the products.

 Switching to a raw food diet - possible consequences

-There is no consensus in science or the public about the raw food diet.
-On the one hand, it is a natural (not distorted by civilization) way of human nutrition as a biological unit, which heals many diseases, contributes to the improvement of the figure.
-On the other hand, it is a debilitating mockery of the body, which can cause health problems.
+There is no scientific or public consensus on the raw food diet.
+On the one hand, this is a natural (not distorted by civilization) way of feeding a person as a biological unit, which treats many diseases and helps improve the figure.
+On the other hand, it is a debilitating abuse of the body that can cause health problems.

-Is a raw food diet good for you?
+Is a raw food diet healthy?
 Is it harmful?
-It should be understood from the experience of practicing raw foodists and medical experts.
+It is necessary to understand the experience of practicing raw foodists and medical experts.

 The benefits of a raw food diet

-A raw food diet is called for for two reasons: it is natural and it is healthy.
-A raw food diet is peculiar to a person, but not everyone is ready to decide on such a diet, losing in many ways, in comparison with a raw foodist.
+People call for a raw food diet for two reasons: it is natural and it is healthy.
+It is natural for a person to eat a raw food diet, but not everyone is ready to decide on such a way of eating, losing in many ways compared to a raw foodist.

 • Raw food treatment.
 People often become raw foodists, having once switched to a similar diet in the fight against diseases of the cardiovascular, respiratory, nervous or digestive systems.
-Taras Gavur, a practicing raw foodist from Kiev, has been switching to a similar diet for at least five years.
-Problems with gastrointestinal tract...
-He was bothered by sharp pains radiating to the spine.
-On the recommendation of doctors, he paid attention to his diet and completely abandoned fried foods, and within five years became a raw foodist.
-The reason for the choice of the young man's diet was his wife.
+Taras Gavur, a practicing raw foodist from Kyiv, switched to a similar diet for at least five years.
+The impetus for this was problems with gastrointestinal tract.
+He was bothered by sharp pains radiating to his spine.
+On the recommendation of doctors, he paid attention to his diet and completely abandoned fried foods, and within five years he became a raw foodist.
+The reason for the young man’s choice of diet was his wife.
 The girl got rid of asthma by practicing a raw food diet.

 • Human battery charge.
-Raw foodists admit they have an abundance of energy resources.
+Raw foodists recognize that they have an abundance of energy resources.
 They are ready not only to work actively, but are also able to anticipate certain life events.
-According to Artem Voloshchuk, the chef of a specific cafe for creative vegetarians, the feeling of a burst of energy does not evaporate even after a hard day at work.
+According to Artem Voloshchuk, a cook at a specific cafe for creative vegetarians, the feeling of a surge of energy does not evaporate even after a hard day at work.
 According to statistics, raw foodists sleep less than the average person by 2-4 hours a day.
-A short six (or less) hours is sufficient for full recovery human bioresources.
-The raw food eater is energized and ready for work after a deep, restful nap.
-A raw food diet refreshes the mind, that is, it makes the nervous system work harder and more productively: thoughts are clear, the mind is enlightened and ready to make the right decisions.
+A short six (or less) hours is enough for full recovery human biological resources.
+A raw foodist is full of energy and ready to work after a deep, quiet short sleep.
+A raw food diet refreshes the mind, that is, it makes the nervous system work more intensely and productively: thoughts are clear, the mind is enlightened and ready to make the right decisions.

 • Raw food diet for weight loss.
-Switching to a raw food diet causes a sharp decline weight due to a decrease in the amount of energy intake valuable products...
-Raw food eaters cannot eat bread, cereals can only be infused in cold water, meat and fish - only raw or dried (which not everyone can eat).
-So, very few high-calorie foods remain in the diet, which leads to the use of spare resources (stored fats) for energy for the day.
-For this reason, a raw food diet is sometimes prescribed medicinally as a temporary type of diet - a diet.
-A constant raw food diet can become a habit for the body, which subsequently leads to weight recovery.
+Switching to a raw food diet causes a sharp decline weight due to a decrease in the amount of energy intake valuable products.
+Raw foodists cannot eat bread, porridge can only be infused in cold water, meat and fish can only be raw or dried (which not everyone can eat).
+Thus, very few high-calorie foods remain in the diet, which leads to the use of reserve resources (accumulated fats) to obtain energy for the day.
+For this reason, a raw food diet is sometimes prescribed for medicinal purposes as a temporary type of nutrition - a diet.
+A constant raw food diet can become a habit for the body, which subsequently leads to weight regain.

 The harm of a raw food diet

-The raw foodist lifestyle picture would be more rosy if it did not cause health problems.
-Opponents of the raw food diet warn of irreversible negative consequences this method nutrition.
+The picture of the raw food lifestyle would be more rosy if it did not cause health problems.
+Opponents of raw food diet warn of irreversible negative consequences this method nutrition.

-Raw food - the results of an experiment for a beginner raw foodist
+Raw food diet - the results of an experiment by a novice raw foodist

 • Avitaminosis.
-The period of transition to a special diet with raw foods is the most vulnerable to vitamin deficiency.
-An imbalance in nutrition becomes the reason for insufficient intake of the vitamin and mineral complex.
-The first symptoms of this are a feeling of numbness in the arms and legs, a weak ability of the body to heal wounds.
-Raw foodist Yuri Volkov shares his impressions of a 3-month painful transition to raw food.
-Abdominal pain, constant loss of strength and weakness, aggravated allergic reactions- all this the person has endured during the crisis transition period.
+The period of transition to a special diet of raw foods is the most vulnerable to vitamin deficiency.
+An unbalanced diet causes insufficient intake of the vitamin and mineral complex into the body.
+The first symptoms of this are a feeling of numbness in the arms and legs, and a weak ability of the body to heal wounds.
+Raw foodist Yuri Volkov shares his impressions of a 3-month painful transition to a raw diet.
+Abdominal pain, constant loss of strength and weakness, aggravated allergic reactions- the person suffered all this during a crisis transition period.

 • Poisoning.
-With the wrong combination of raw foods, food may, in principle, not be digested.
+If the combination of raw foods is incorrect, the food may not be digested at all.
 Try to follow the rules of nutrition so that everything is in order with digestion.
-The second cause of poisoning is the substances and microorganisms in the food.
-Meat or fish can be worm larvae, raw legumes themselves are capable of releasing toxic substances in the stomach.
-Vegetable protein contained in many foods, which can cause allergic reactions.
+The second cause of poisoning is substances and microorganisms found in products.
+Meat or fish may contain worm larvae; raw legumes themselves can release toxic substances in the stomach.
+Vegetable protein, contained in many products, can cause allergic reactions.

-• Aggression ...
-The transition period to a raw food diet can result in a shortage of multivitamins of group B. This is a consequence of a vegetarian or vegan raw food diet in which meat and other animal products are not eaten.
-B-vitamins are responsible for self-control - mental calmness.
-The imbalance in raw foodists often manifests itself in those people who lead the opposite lifestyle.
+• Aggression .
+The transition period to a raw food diet can result in a lack of multivitamins of group B. This is a consequence of a vegetarian or vegan raw food diet, in which meat and other animal products are not eaten.
+B-vitamins are responsible for the ability to control oneself - mental calm.
+Imbalance among raw foodists often manifests itself in those people who lead the opposite lifestyle.

-Raw food diet - reviews of practicing raw foodists
+Raw food diet - reviews from practicing raw foodists

-• Forced persistence.
-The raw food diet is very tough.
-You can't do that, you can't do that.
-And if anyone sees?
+• Forced consistency.
+The diet of a raw foodist is very strict.
+You can't do this, you can't do that.
+What if someone sees it?
 My conscience will torture me!
-This is especially true for those who are surrounded by people who practice this lifestyle.
+This is especially true for those who are surrounded by people practicing this lifestyle.
 Public opinion plays a significant role here.
-But it is important to remember that you became a raw foodist at the call of the body, and if at the call of the same organism you want to turn a little off the intended path, then you need it.
-You will come to your senses, acknowledge it as a sin, and return to a raw food diet.
-Voloshchuk Artem, a raw foodist whom we mentioned earlier, frankly says that it is a personal choice of everyone what he eats.
-And you are engaged in raw food exclusively for yourself - do not care what others think.
-Even if you call yourself a raw foodist and stick to a certain diet, no one has the right to reproach you for eating a roll of sushi or a piece of barbecue.
-First of all, it is important to listen to your body, and not other people's words.
+But it is important to remember that you became a raw foodist at the call of your body, and if at the call of the same body you want to deviate a little from the intended path, then you need it.
+You will come to your senses, admit it is a sin and return to a raw food diet.
+Voloshchuk Artem, a raw foodist whom we mentioned earlier, frankly says that it is everyone’s personal choice what he eats.
+And you are doing a raw food diet exclusively for yourself - you don’t care what others think.
+Even if you call yourself a raw foodist and adhere to a certain way of eating, no one has the right to reproach you for eating a roll of sushi or a piece of kebab.
+First of all, it is important to listen to your body, and not other people’s words.

-• High cost.
-This criterion does not hit the body, but the wallet.
-For a city dweller shopping in a supermarket, a month's purchase of a raw food costs as much as 2 or 3 purchases for 30 days of regular meals.
-The only exceptions are landlords, who always have fruits and vegetables at hand - it is cheaper for them to eat raw food than to spend money on meat.
+• Expensive.
+This criterion hits not the body, but the wallet.
+For a city dweller shopping in a supermarket, purchasing a month of raw food diet costs the same as 2 or 3 purchases for 30 days of regular food.
+The exception is land owners who always have vegetables and fruits on hand - it is cheaper for them to eat a raw food diet than to spend money on meat.
 Eating in a restaurant for a raw foodist is an unaffordable luxury.
-It's not even about prices, but about the availability of establishments, of which there are very few even in the capital.
+It's not even a matter of prices, but the availability of establishments, of which there are very few even in the capital.

 We found out how useful it is to be a raw foodist and how harmful it is to become one.
-It remains to try to cook something from the kitchen of a raw foodist, in order to experience the taste of dishes prepared without hot heat treatment.
+All that remains is to try to cook something from the kitchen of a raw foodist to experience the taste of dishes prepared without hot heat treatment.

-There is no strict schedule for a raw foodist.
-This is a way of life, to which they go for several years and live it constantly.
+There is no strict raw food diet schedule.
+This is a way of life that takes several years to achieve and live constantly.
 Try not to forget about the necessary intake of calories and vitamins.
-To this end, you need to be able to correctly combine foods with a raw food diet.
+For this purpose, you need to be able to correctly combine foods when eating a raw food diet.
 There are several rules for this:

-1. Do not eat fatty foods (nuts, avocados, coconut) with sweet berries, dried fruits or fruits.
+1. Do not eat fat-containing foods (nuts, avocado, coconut) with sweet berries, dried fruits or fruits.
 A thoughtless combination of fat and sugar will result in fermentation in the stomach, minimizing the benefits of the foods eaten.

-2. But sour fruit (orange) is an exception to the previous rule.
-Acid promotes the breakdown of fat, and fructose in these fruits is less than others.
+2. But sour fruits (orange) are an exception to the previous rule.
+Acid promotes the breakdown of fat, and such fruits contain less fructose than others.

 3. In turn, sour foods (tomato, orange) should not be eaten with starchy foods (potatoes, banana).
-The carbohydrates that make up starch cannot be synthesized by saliva, which is high in acid.
-It is better to refuse the use of potatoes with tomatoes, and eat a banana in a company with sweet fruits (mango, apples).
+The carbohydrates that make up starch cannot be synthesized by saliva, which contains a lot of acid.
+It is better to avoid eating potatoes and tomatoes, and eat bananas with sweet fruits (mangoes, apples).

-4. Too much fat can lead to digestive problems.
-Do not eat fatty with fatty - avoid combining any of listed products(walnut, coconut, avocado, vegetable oil).
+4. An abundance of fat can lead to digestive problems.
+Don't eat fatty foods with fatty foods - avoid combining any of them listed products(walnut, coconut, avocado, vegetable oil).

-5. Eat everything with herbs - it is ready to go with any other food.
+5. Eat everything with greens - they are ready to be combined with any other food.

-6. Eat fruit sweet with sweet, sour with sour.
+6. Eat fruits, sweet with sweet, sour with sour.

 7. Eat vegetables only with vegetables.

-8. Sprouts of cereals or legumes, nuts soaked in water should be eaten as separate dishes, not combined with anything.
+8. Sprouts of grains or legumes, nuts soaked in water should be eaten as independent dishes, not combined with anything else.

 Knowing the simple basics of combining products, you can create your own recipes.

-Raw food - simple recipes for the first and second
+Raw food diet - simple recipes for the first and second

 • Borsch.
 Even such a dish can be eaten by raw foodists, but it is prepared somewhat differently than we imagine.
-Grind carrots and beets partially on a grater, partially - interrupt in a blender.
-Celery and herbs - we cut it as convenient for us.
-We mix everything, add salt (not table salt), spices and water.
-The first course is ready.
-Keep in mind that just enough water is needed to turn the thick gruel from the blender and coarsely chopped food into a slightly liquid dish, but not into slops.
+We chop the carrots and beets partly on a grater, partly in a blender.
+Celery and greens - cut as convenient for us.
+Mix everything, add salt (not table salt), spices and water.
+The first dish is ready.
+Please note that just enough water is needed to turn the thick mixture from a blender and coarsely chopped products into a slightly liquid dish, but not into slop.

-• As for the second courses, non-standard cereals predominate: cereals soaked in water, sprouted green sprouts of cereals and many other hearty products.
-Vegetables, oils, herbs are added to grains, turning them into worthy dishes that are pleasant to eat.
+• As for the second courses, porridges of non-standard preparation predominate: cereals soaked in water, sprouted green sprouts of cereals and many other hearty foods.
+Vegetables, oils, and herbs are added to grains, turning them into worthy dishes that are pleasant to eat.
 For example, a salad of sprouted green buckwheat with cucumber, bell pepper and dill - varied, healthy and satisfying.

 • Almond cheese.
-Almonds in a volume of 2 cups are poured with plenty of water and left for 8 hours.
-After that, the swollen nuts are ground in a food processor, adding a little mineral water(no more than 2 glasses).
-Lemon juice, crushed garlic and other seasonings are added to the flavoring mixture.
-Put cheesecloth folded in 3 layers into a deep plate.
-They pour out the gruel, tie a gauze roll with a rope and hang it, just like cheese.
+Almonds in a volume of 2 glasses are poured with a large amount of water and left for 8 hours.
+After this, the swollen nuts are ground in a food processor, adding little by little mineral water(no more than 2 glasses).
+Lemon juice, crushed garlic and other seasonings are added to the mixture for taste.
+Place gauze folded in 3 layers into a deep plate.
+They pour out the pulp, tie the gauze scroll with a rope and hang it up, just like cheese.
 The bundle can hang indoors or outdoors at a moderate air temperature of about 23 ° C.

 • Champignon mushrooms, which can be eaten even raw, can be marinated with green onions in lemon juice, salt and oil.
-The dish is ready within 2 hours.
+Within 2 hours the dish is ready.

-Raw food - sweets for every day and on holidays
+Raw food diet - sweets for every day and on holidays

 Desserts are often based on nuts, dried fruits, bananas and other delicious foods.
 They are crushed, dried with dehydrate, laid in layers, mixed or frozen.
-As a result, wonderful sweets come out: cakes, rolls, ice cream and other desserts.
+The result is wonderful sweets: cakes, rolls, ice cream and other desserts.

-Raphaelki.
-For 300 g of kernels walnut take 250 g of liquid honey, 3 tsp lemon juice and 1 tsp. ground cinnamon (or nutmeg, ginger - as you like).
-Crush the nuts in a blender, mix with the rest of the ingredients.
-Dumped in sesame seeds or coconut flakes.
-It turns out an energetically rich dish, which contains proteins and fats, which is important for maintaining the vital functions of the body.
+Rafaelki.
+For 300 g kernels walnut take 250 g of liquid honey, 3 tsp of lemon juice and 1 tsp. ground cinnamon (or nutmeg, ginger - whatever you like).
+Crush the nuts in a blender and mix with the rest of the ingredients.
+Rolled in sesame seeds or coconut flakes.
+The result is an energy-rich dish that contains proteins and fats, which is important for maintaining the vital functions of the body.

 Beverages

-Prepare drinks by mixing vegetables or fruits with a blender.
-For example, pumpkin, beetroot and apple are very tasty combined in equal proportions or celery with a banana.
-It's not hard to come up with own recipe drink.
-If the juice or gruel turns out to be thick or concentrated, the mix is diluted with water.
+Prepare drinks by mixing vegetables or fruits in a blender.
+For example, pumpkin, beets and apples in equal proportions or celery and banana are very tasty combinations.
+It's not hard to come up with own recipe drink If the juice or gruel turns out to be thick or concentrated, the mix is diluted with water.

 Fresh fruits and berries are very tasty and healthy.

-Becoming a raw foodist is a person's personal choice.
-This is not to say that it is irreversible, but it often happens.
+Becoming a raw foodist is a person’s personal choice.
+This is not to say that it is irreversible, but this is often what happens.
 A raw food diet is becoming not only a way of eating, but also a way of life.

-The worst thing about a raw food diet is the transition to a diet that can destroy the body.
+The worst thing about a raw food diet is the transition to a way of eating that can destroy the body.
 Therefore, you need to change the menu very slowly and unobtrusively.
-Adaptation of the body should take place from 1 to 5 years, so as not to cause complications.
+Adaptation of the body should occur from 1 to 5 years so as not to cause complications.

-When eaten in the right sequence and with the right energy value, a raw food diet will not make you a living skeleton.
-A raw food diet is able to maintain a person's weight in the norm and enrich him with the necessary substances.
+If you eat food in the right sequence and with the right energy value, a raw food diet will not turn you into a living skeleton.
+A raw food diet can maintain a person’s normal weight and enrich him with essential substances.

 The choice is yours.

-When switching to new system nutrition - a raw food diet - a person very often takes old bad habits with him, namely, eating everything at once, filling the stomach (feeling of heaviness), eating without taking into account biorhythms, rushing to eat, etc. All this can cause constipation, diarrhea, colic, weakness, feeling unwell etc. That is, there is no healing effect from plant foods, and health deteriorates even more.
-To prevent this from happening, you must adhere to the principles of an effective raw food diet, and switch to a plant-based diet competently.
+When switching to new system nutrition - raw food diet - a person very often takes with him old bad habits, namely eating everything at once, filling the stomach (feeling of heaviness), eating without taking into account biorhythms, rushing while eating, etc. All this can cause constipation, diarrhea, colic, weakness, bad feeling etc. That is, no healing effect occurs from plant foods, and health deteriorates even more.
+To prevent this from happening, it is necessary to adhere to the principles of an effective raw food diet and switch to a plant-based diet wisely.

-Only a moderate diet, the correct combination of foods and accounting will guarantee energy, good mood, and absence of weakness both after eating and throughout the day.
+Only moderate nutrition, the right combination of foods and accounting guarantee energy, good mood, and the absence of weakness both after eating and throughout the day.

 Principles of an effective raw food diet

-People are used to leaving fruit for dessert (after the main meal), but in reality, fruits and fruit juices should ALWAYS be consumed separately from other food, otherwise they can cause fermentation, which manifests itself in the form of diarrhea, heartburn, bloating, belching.
-After taking them, it should take 20-30 minutes for you to start another meal.
+People tend to save fruit for dessert (after the main meal), but in reality, fruit and fruit juice should ALWAYS be consumed separately from other foods, otherwise they can cause fermentation, which manifests itself in the form of diarrhea, heartburn, bloating, and belching.
+After taking them, 20-30 minutes should pass before you can start another meal.

 Don't mix different types of fruits

-Each meal requires its own digestive juices to better assimilation and digestion.
-From the right combination different types food depends on whether your breakfast or lunch turns into nutrients or toxins.
+Each food requires digestive juices of its own composition for better absorption and digestion.
+From the right combination different types The amount of food you eat determines whether your breakfast or lunch turns into nutrients or toxins.

-Sweet fruit(bananas, all dried fruits, figs, persimmons, dates) can be combined with each other and with semi-sour fruits.
+Sweet fruits(bananas, all dried fruits, figs, persimmons, dates) can be combined with each other and with semi-acidic fruits.

 Sour fruits and berries(pineapples, oranges, pomegranates, grapefruits, blackberries, cranberries, lemons, tangerines, currants) are compatible with each other and with semi-acidic fruits.

-It is best to drink it 30 minutes before a meal, and an hour should pass after a meal.
-Their simultaneous use causes irritation of the gastric mucosa due to the fact that the acidity gastric juice rises.
+It is best to drink 30 minutes before meals, and an hour should pass after meals.
+Their simultaneous use causes irritation of the gastric mucosa due to the fact that acidity gastric juice rises.
 The result is indigestion.

 Eat only when you are hungry

-The habit of a person constantly chewing something causes a feeling of heaviness and bloating, caused by the fact that the stomach does not have time to absorb food from its large amount.
+A person’s habit of constantly chewing something causes a feeling of heaviness and bloating, caused by the fact that the stomach does not have time to absorb food from a large amount of it.
 You can eat any amount of plant foods, but still try to get up from the table with a feeling of lightness.

 Chew thoroughly and do not eat on the go